s-shemmee/ChatNow/README.md

 - Firestore for real-time database.
 - TypeScript integration for enhanced code readability.
 - Modern UI design for seamless user experience.

+### Upcoming Features

+Here's a sneak peek into what's coming next:

+- **Group Chats:**
+  - Engage in group conversations with multiple users simultaneously.

+- **File Sharing:**
+  - Seamlessly share files with your chat partners.

+- **Archive Chats:**
+  - Organize your chats by archiving them for future reference.

+- **Advanced Message Management:**
+  - Gain control over your messages with the ability to delete, forward, and copy.

+- **Emoji Support:**
+  - Express yourself with a rich set of emojis in your messages.

+- **Customizable Themes:**
+  - Personalize your chat environment with customizable themes.

+- **Enhanced User Profiles:**
+  - Add more details to your user profile for a personalized experience.

+- **Improved Notifications:**
+  - Receive enhanced notifications for new messages and updates.

 ## Screenshots